YashGaur000/DAOInsure/README.md

 ## Bounties we have worked on
 <p align="center"><img src="./public/assets/4.png" alt="Logo">

-<h3 align="center">DAOInsure aims to solve the problem of transparency with respect to conventional Insurance reimbursements.</h3>
+<h3 align="center">DecentInsure aims to solve the problem of transparency with respect to conventional Insurance reimbursements.</h3>

 <p align="center">
     <a href="">View Demo</a>
     ·
-    <a href="https://github.com/DAOInsure/DAOInsure/issues">Report Bug</a>
+    <a href="https://github.com/DecentInsure/DecentInsure/issues">Report Bug</a>
     ·
-    <a href="https://github.com/DAOInsure/DAOInsure/issues">Request Feature</a>
+    <a href="https://github.com/DecentInsure/DecentInsure/issues">Request Feature</a>
   </p>

 ##  Features

-<p> ✔️ A user needs to start streaming DAIx at 10DAIx/month rate as Insurance Premium to the DAOInsure Treasury to become a member.
+<p> ✔️ A user needs to start streaming DAIx at 10DAIx/month rate as Insurance Premium to the DecentInsure Treasury to become a member.
 Members receive streams of $INSURE tokens at the same rate.
 We provide seamless connection using Metamask and  and a flexible experience with Portis. </p>
 <p> ✔️  StakeDAO provides effortless ways to earn yield on the Premium Deposit.</p>
-<p> ✔️  Farmers hit by Floods/Rains, make a claim on DAOInsure.
+<p> ✔️  Farmers hit by Floods/Rains, make a claim on DecentInsure.
 Claim Data may include media, information about the incident.
 Data is uploaded to IPFS using (Textile + Fleek + Slate).
 IPFS cId from the Claim Data is fed to the smart contract which fetches  provable weather Data using Chainlink Oracles that call the  Chainlink External Adapter as a serverless function on GCP hosted on LinkRiver node Services running on Polygon Mumbai Testnet.
 In this way, we fetch data
 Weather Data on Chain from Open Weather APIs. </p>
-<p> ✔️ The Smart contract thus creates a open proposal, on which DAOInsure members vote YES or NO to delegate the reimbursement to the claimer. </p>
+<p> ✔️ The Smart contract thus creates a open proposal, on which DecentInsure members vote YES or NO to delegate the reimbursement to the claimer. </p>
 <p> ✔️ If accpeted the funds are delegated as insurance to the Claimer, and if rejected the claim is simply deleted.
-Members can view Open and Closed Claims on DAOInsure </p>
+Members can view Open and Closed Claims on DecentInsure </p>
 <p> ✔️  We also enable DAO members to interact and exchabge media on the dApp using a Chat Interface built with Textile.
 In this way, claimers can provide better data to support the credibility of their claim.</p>
 <p> ✔️ We also Index Data on Chain with The Graph + Superfluid Subgraph on Polygon.
-Check real time analysis on our Dashboard powered by Nivo and The Graph and view insight on Outflows and the associated addresses of the DAOInsure Members. </p>
+Check real time analysis on our Dashboard powered by Nivo and The Graph and view insight on Outflows and the associated addresses of the DecentInsure Members. </p>

  **A lot more to come!**

 ## Architecture

-### How do users become members on DAOInsure DAO ?
+### How do users become members on DecentInsure DAO ?
 ![Flow of Control](./public/assets/3.png)
 ### How does it all work ?
 ![Flow of Build of Network](./public/assets/1.png)